 Once we’ve gathered and reviewed your medical records and obtained expert support for your claims, the next step will be to draft and file a malpractice lawsuit, or complaint, on your behalf.
-This is where we will describe what has happened to you, the consequences you’ve suffered, and the compensation you should receive for your losses and pain and suffering.
+This is where we will describe what wrong has been done to you, the consequences you’ve suffered, and the compensation you should receive for your losses and pain and suffering.

 Next comes the actual litigation of your claim.
-This is known as the discovery phase.
-At this point, we will seek out documents and statements from those who may be at fault as well as others involved with your case.
-We will typically gather affidavits (written statements) and depositions (oral statements) from involved parties and witnesses.
+At this point, we will seek out documents and statements from those who are at fault as well as others involved with your case.
+We will typically take depositions (oral statements) from involved parties and witnesses.
 This may also involve filing motions to force cooperation if any of the parties deny our requests.

 The other side will be going through the same process and may make requests to you.
 They may, for example, ask that you undergo a medical exam to determine your current state of health.

 Often times the parties will try to negotiate a settlement before your case comes to trial.
 A settlement will often be the fastest way for you to get the compensation you deserve and move on with your life.

 We will handle the negotiations with the defendant’s attorney(s) and report to you.
 We’ll give you our professional opinion on any offers made, but the final decision to accept or decline will be yours.